The Long Song (TV series)

-The Long Song is a three-part BBC television serial, which is an adaptation of Andrea Levy's The Long Song, a 2010 historical novel.
+The Long Song is a three-part BBC television serial, which is an adaptation of Andrea Levy's 2010 historical novel of the same name.

 Produced by Heyday Television, its three episodes were adapted by Sarah Williams and directed by Mahalia Belo.
 It premiered on BBC One on 18 December 2018 and aired in the US on PBS on January 31, 2021 as part of the network's long-running series Masterpiece.

 Synopsis

 The story is set in early-nineteenth-century colonial Jamaica, focusing on the final years of slavery on the island, including the Christmas Rebellion of 1831, and the transition to freedom that took place after its abolition in 1833.
 It follows the life of July (Tamara Lawrance), an enslaved woman on a sugarcane plantation.
 The adaptation explores many of the novel's themes, including colonialism, slavery, racism, violence and love.

 Cast

 Tamara Lawrance plays July, the series' main character.
 Hayley Atwell plays Caroline Mortimer, the owner of the plantation, who eventually marries an idealistic overseer, Robert Goodwin (Jack Lowden).
 The cast also included Jordan Bolger, Sharon Duncan-Brewster, Gordon Brown, Ayesha Antoine, Leo Bill, Lenny Henry, and Madeleine Mantock in supporting roles.